 It can be hard to watch your perky pup age.
-As they grow older, they’re more likely to suffer from health issues, including inflammation.
+As they grow older, they’re more likely to struggle with normal inflammatory response.
 In fact, most dogs will suffer some form of inflammation during their lifetimes.
-Inflammation can arise from an injury, infection, or something more serious like arthritis.
-For most dog lovers, letting your pup suffer in pain isn’t an option.
+Inflammation can arise from an injury, infection, or something more serious.
+For most dog lovers, letting your pup live in discomfort isn’t an option.

 Inflammation in Dogs